stylebase-inc/wpfolder/readme.txt

 Create folders and subfolders, just like in a real file system.

 **Virtual File System**
-Acclectic Media Organizer creates a virtual file system, so all links to your media files will remain the same and continue to work.
+Brandy creates a virtual file system, so all links to your media files will remain the same and continue to work.

 **Direct Upload to Folder**
 Upload new items directly to a folder simply by selecting the folder when you add them to the media library.